top of page

 BOUNCE BACK

 2025's hot summer sparked a mast year, with trees producing bumper crops of fruits and nuts.
-Such years, which occur every few seasons, bring a welcome boost to wildlife by providing plentiful food.
-For dormice, the abundance offers the energy they need to fatten up for winter and recover after a tough year.
+Such years occur every few seasons & bring a welcome boost to wildlife by providing plentiful food.
+For dormice, the abundance will have offered the energy needed to fatten up for winter and recover after a tough year.
 Our tree planting will extend range & increase forage for these elusive little mice, with the hope of building their numbers again..

 IMG_4488.JPG